• Home

 Final Cost: $7,000

 House of Stone completed its latest project at Chishoshe Primary School in the Chegutu District.
 Chishoshe Primary serves about 500 students and hosts 10 staff who live on the grounds.
 The school has no electricity, and had no running water and very limited teacher housing.
 After consultation with the headmaster, parent leaders and with community imput, it was decided that constructing a borehole to provide reliable water was their highest priority.
 Our project was completed through our local partner JF Kapnek Foundation Zimbabwe in the spring of 2023.
 The school now is able to provide clean drinking water to its students, as well as support limited agriculture, raising chickens and growing vegetables, both to expand food for the students and as a form of income to subsidize the schools limited funding.
-Within 2 years they are expected to be financial independent.
+Each House of Stone water project is designed to become a catalyst for long-term community development.
+Clean water provides the foundation for improved health, education, food security, and locally generated income, allowing schools to become increasingly self-sustaining over time.
 The Herz HD Stiftung (a German foundation that Arnd Herz also co-leads) has already been applying that learning to the next 3 schools (Kawara, Nyamweda and Makuvatsine.)

 Future projects: